-A seven-dimension Organizational Culture Profile (OCP), a framework that provides a variety of insights into organizational culture.
-The OCPs are primarily mentors Charles A. O’Neill III, Jennifer Chatman and David F. The person organized by Caldwell created a device for the fit of the organization.
+A seven-dimension Organizational Culture Profile (OCP), is a framework that provides a variety of insights into organizational culture.
+The OCPs have primarily mentored Charles A. O’Neill III, Jennifer Chatman, and David F. The person organized by Caldwell created a device for the fit of the organization.
 In theory, employees have the same basic cultural ideas and values that work for the company.

 Dimensions-of-organizational-culture: OCP Theory